 The Moorabool Wind Farm project is located approximately 4km south of Ballan, approximately 67km from Melbourne, 27km from Ballarat and 47km from Geelong.
 It will extend 14km north to south between Ballan and Mount Wallace to the west of the C141 (Geelong-Ballan Road).

 The project is divided into two sections, north and south.
-All turbines proposed are 171m to the tip of the blade.
+All turbines are 169m to the tip of the blade.
 Construction began in July 2018.

 To see Layout Plans of each section please click on the links below:

-The Minister for Planning has approved construction and operation of up to 107 wind turbines with a tip height of 171m.
+The Minister for Planning has approved construction and operation of up to 107 wind turbines.

 The Moorabool Wind Farm will connect to Victoria’s electricity network at the Elaine Terminal Station via a new overhead 132kV powerline.